davidmdugger/denver-developer-depot/README.md

 # Client Dependencies
 The client runs on port 3000.

-This project uses React for frontent rendering.
+This project uses React for frontend rendering.

 Redux is used to manage state.